taijeronv/taijeronv_info/content/authors/admin/_index.md

 ---

 Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam), I joined the U.S. Army in 1981 at the age of 17.
+In 2001 I transitioned from the Army to civilian life after 20 years in boots.
+Since my retirement I've been on a journey that's taken me around the world eventually landing in Odesa Ukraine where I've been living since 2013.

-Hi my name is TJ and I specialize in military training and education using games and simulations.
-I'm very good at what I do, one might say I have a talent for it.
+Hi my name is TJ and I am someone you want on your team.
+My specialty is in military training and education but I can operate just about anywhere.
+If you need someone who is professional, competent and reliable look no further.

-At the moment I'm serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).
+I'm currently serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).

 I have a keen interest in web technology which is why <a href="post/taijeronv-info">I created this website</a>.

-In my spare time I'm taking courses in Frontend Development and Game Programming so I can start developing my passion project the <a href="post/ngwargame">NextGen Wargame</a>.
+Here's the concept paper for my passion project <a href="post/ngw_concept">NextGen Wargame</a>.
+For a more <a href= "post/ngwargame">detailed read</a>  on why I think we need a program like NextGen Wargame.